dmwit/maryodel/protocol/README.md

 #### far-state (S)

-    far-state <identifier>
+    far-state <integer>

 Landing state: unchanged

-The server rejected a `request-state` message with the given identifier because it was 300 or more frames in the future.
+The server rejected a `request-state` message for the given frame because that frame was 300 or more frames in the future.

 #### frame (S)